-These three elements defines the ID of an artifact and in effect of the particular build results.
+These three elements define the ID of an artifact and in the effect of the particular build results.

-If packaging is omitted "jar" is assumed.
+If the packaging is omitted “jar” is assumed.
 The Apache Maven POM Reference covers all the aspects of the POM.
-To cover all aspect of the POM would need a lot of time.
-It's better take examples and adopt them, but sometimes it's worth to look at POM Documentation
+To cover all aspects of the POM would need a lot of time.
+It’s better take examples and adopt them, but sometimes it’s worth to look at POM Reference

 The POM-Tree gives a quick overview, what it is all bout.
 Of course you don’t have to be familiar with all that parts of the tree.
 It is usual to start working with simple pom and extending it step by step if default behavior is not sufficient.
 Therefore pom.xml represents static project configuration, let’s look how this configuration apply on build-time.

 Lifecycle is essential concept of maven.
 There are tree pre-defined Lifecycles: